 "There's no reason to pay the RRP for a mattress.
 If you're buying from a bricks-and-mortar store, you should always push for a lower price," says Peter.

-It's much harder to bargain with online retailers – they usually have more fixed prices and a limited range of mattresses, so discounts will be harder to negotiate.
+Just remember, it's much harder to bargain with online retailers – they usually have more fixed prices and a limited range of mattresses, so discounts will be harder to come by.
 But you can pick up good discounts in sales periods, so keep an eye on prices so you can jump on good deals when you see them.

 Don't pay full RRP for a mattress from a traditional retailer.
 Unless you have specific needs, you may be better off opting for a great deal on a high-scoring mattress.
 Take a look at our detailed mattress reviews to find out how to get more bang for your buck.